TrostAft/TrostAft.github.io/index.md

   - Randomzied approaches

 Recently I've been working on methods for
+- Inverse problems
-- Inverse problems and PDE-constrained optimization
+- PDE-constrained optimization
 - Optimal experimental design
 - Uncertainty quantification for the above